DEFRA/water-abstraction-team/updating_pages_to_template_standard.md

 ## `div`s

-As a general point, we usually don't need to wrap things in `<div>` tags.
-Wrap text in `<p>` tags; individual components don't need anything wrapping them.
+As a general point, we don't usually need to wrap things in `<div>` tags.
+Individual components don't need anything wrapping them, and text should be wrapped in `<p>` tags.

 If a `<div>` is being used to apply a class to an individual component then we may be able to add that class directly to the component, eg:

 ```html
 {# Incorrect: #}